-Keeping your data in the cloud helps mitigate all those risks and there are plenty of services out there that cater specifically to small businesses.
+Keeping your data in the cloud mitigates all those risks and there are plenty of services out there that cater specifically to small businesses.
 Large web storage services go to enormous lengths to protect their servers both physically and digitally.
 You can benefit from another company’s cyber-expertise and keep all your digital data safe.
 Of course, not all cloud storage providers are created equal so do your research on selecting the best one for your needs.
-Providers that make security a priority will be able to keep your data safer than your own time and resources allow.
+Providers who make security a priority will be able to keep your data safer than your own time and resources allow.

-No matter how large or small your tax firm is, you have any number of cases that contain sensitive information about your clients.
+No matter how large or small your accounting firm is, you have any number of cases that contain sensitive information about your clients.
 It's important to take steps to minimize the chances of confidential client data reaching the wrong individuals or being lost altogether.
 When you focus on cybersecurity, you increase the odds of keeping that data private, as it should be.

 Explore more of our recent Articles, User Stories, and Ebooks.

 Canopy takes the headaches out of client management by offering a way to keep client info organized.

 I love how easy it is to setup a new client in this software.
 Once set up, it's one click to get IRS transcripts downloaded for my review.
 This saves me at least an hour each week in comparison to the software I used to use.